datamindedacademy/better-infrastructure-management-with-terraform/README.md

 ## Getting started

-You can do the exercise either on your local machine with your IDE of choice, or use a preconfigured Gitpod Cloud development environment (see below).
+You can do the exercises either on your local machine with your IDE of choice, or use a preconfigured Gitpod Cloud development environment (see below).
 If you'd like to try out Gitpod, you can skip the Terraform installation step below.

 ### Install Terraform

-To install Terraform for the exercises, we recommend using a version manager such as tfswitch or tfenv.
+To install Terraform, we recommend using a version manager such as tfswitch or tfenv.

 On MacOS and Linux systems, you can install them with brew: